openvinotoolkit/openvino/CONTRIBUTING.md

      [GitHub Discussion](https://github.com/openvinotoolkit/openvino/discussions).
      If your idea is already well defined, you can also create a [Feature Request Issue](https://github.com/openvinotoolkit/openvino/issues/new?assignees=octocat&labels=enhancement%2Cfeature&projects=&template=feature_request.yml&title=%5BFeature+Request%5D%3A+)
-     In any case, you need to provide a detailed description, including use cases, benefits, and potential challenges.
+     Remember to provide a detailed description, including use cases, benefits, and potential challenges.

-### Contribute code changes
+## Contribute code changes

-First, check if the changes you want to make have not already been implemented.
+Before you start a contribution, check if the change has not been implemented already.
+If it happens to be in progress, align with the developer to work cooperatively.
-Build OpenVINO from the latest master branch to confirm that your changes still apply.
+Remember to build OpenVINO, using the latest master branch and verify that your changes are still applicable.
+Do not address issues that only affect older non-LTS releases, like 2022.2.
+For more information, refer to the [Release Policy](https://docs.openvino.ai/nightly/about-openvino/release-notes-openvino/release-policy.html).
-If somebody else is already working on the same issue, you can still contribute by coordinating with them.
-Avoid addressing issues specific to older non-LTS releases, like 2022.2.
-For more information, refer to the
-[Release Policy](https://docs.openvino.ai/nightly/about-openvino/release-notes-openvino/release-policy.html).

    * **Fix bugs**